ludavid15/notes/engineering/_posts/2023-03-31-leadership.md

 > *"Go alone to go fast.
 Go together to go far"*

 In other words, it's worth taking the time to teach or communicate.
-That being said, this stems from the personal value I put in teaching/spreading knowledge.
-The sentiment of this quote is nice, but the real world is more complex.
+But thought the sentiment of this quote is nice, the real world is more complex.
 Factor in finances, and there's a limit to how much time and money you can actually spend on education.
 Importantly, how much education you can afford is a problem to figure out well before hiring and setting project deadlines.

 ### Traditions & Process

 My senior year at UCLA, I took over as AIAA president and I made some sweeping overhauls in our club processes.
 Some traditions really were due for an upgrade, but all this change had the side effect of slowing us down in other unforseen ways.
 The whole experience made me appreciate the usefulness of tradition.
 Like habits, they carry some amount of momentum, and (for better or for worse) help push things along.

+> A good leader needs to create stability for execution, but too much stability stifles innovation.

 In industry, traditions look like processes, and based on what I understand, processes are a way to delegate work.
 This usually happens when someone with more expertise must rely on someone with less expertise.
 Creating a process helps ensure that those who do the work don't miss anything important.
+This is also a form of leadership, and one of the leadership archetypes.

 Personally, I've found a checklist of questions to be more useful than instructions.
 Things like "Did you remember to factor in the required 25% margin?".
 The goal is to encourage those who follow the process to learn the *why* and not just to memorize the steps.
 The best result is if everyone comes to know the problem well enough to no longer need the process.

 The worst result is that the proces becomes a crutch, because the team no longer understand the problem enough to get things done without instructions.
 Maybe someone retires or leaves the team, and now everyone is blindly following a proces without understanding why it was established in the first place.
 In the long run, it may be beneficial to remove the old process and build up a new one from scratch that people actually understand.
 This is why it's so important to document rationale and to encourage new engineers to always be asking "why".

 ### Changing Behavior